jfergu90/Simple-Expense-Tracker/projectroadmap.md

       -Had some thoughts on how to improve the code.
 I want to add a function where it will ask the user to insert their current total and when they ask for their expenses, it will tell them how much they have or do not.
             -I added a new function.
 On the start of the expense code, it asks you to insert how many you have currently.
             -I also improved my View Expense function.
 When I ask for my expense, it will also tell the user how much they have left or if they have overspent.
+                  --I moved some of the codes from function View to a new function called Analysis.
+It will tell users how much they have spent for the entire month and tell them their balance.

 [Done] 6.
 Run the code and see how it works